-The assembly instructions must be written in an official Community language acceptable to the manufacturer of the machinery in which the partly completed machinery will be assembled, or to his authorised representative.
+Where partly completed machinery is to be exported from the Republic of Serbia, the assembly instructions must be written in one of the official languages of the Member States of the EU or the official language of other state acceptable for the manufacturer of the machinery in which the partly completed machinery will be assembled, or to his authorised representative.

-Annex VII

-A. Technical file for machinery
+Annex 7 TECHNICAL FILE FOR MACHINERY AND PARTLY COMPLETED MACHINERY

+A. TECHNICAL DOCUMENTATION FOR MACHINERY

-This part describes the procedure for compiling a technical file.
-The technical file must demonstrate that the machinery complies with the requirements of this Directive.
+This part describes the procedure for compiling a technical documentation.

+The technical file must demonstrate that the machinery complies with the requirements of this Rulebook.

 It must cover the design, manufacture and operation of the machinery to the extent necessary for this assessment.

-The technical file must be compiled in one or more official Community languages, except for the instructions for the machinery, for which the special provisions of Annex I, section 1.7.4.1 apply.
+The technical file must be drawn up in Serbian language, or one of the official languages of the EU, with adequate translation into Serbian language as per provisions of Annex 1, Item 1.7.4.1.

-1. The technical file shall comprise the following:

-(a) a construction file including:

-- a general description of the machinery,

-- the overall drawing of the machinery and drawings of the control circuits, as well as the pertinent descriptions and explanations necessary for understanding the operation of the machinery,

-- full detailed drawings, accompanied by any calculation notes, test results, certificates, etc., required to check the conformity of the machinery with the essential health and safety requirements,

-- the documentation on risk assessment demonstrating the procedure followed, including:
+- 1. The technical file shall comprise the following: - a) construction documentation including: - (1) general description of the machinery; - (2) the overall drawing of the machinery and drawings of the control circuits, as well as the relevant descriptions and explanations necessary for understanding the operation of the machinery; - (3) full detailed drawings, accompanied by any calculation notes, test results, certificates, etc., required to check the conformity of the machinery with the essential health and safety requirements; - (4) the documentation on risk assessment demonstrating the procedure followed, including: